jun7/wyebadblock/README.md

 wyebad keeps single server proc that makes less memory and less cpu times.
 Don't worry, wyeb wills quit automatically when there is no client and 30 secs past.

+For exsample, while epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
+Of cause the adblock uses 80M but not gain.

 ### usage:

 	make